-Reliance on heating oil for space heating is highest in the American northeast, however U.S. Propane loses approximately 8.8% of its heating oil customers every year because:
+Reliance on heating oil for space heating is highest in the Northeastern United States, however U.S. Propane loses approximately 9.6% of its heating oil customers every year because:

-- " Heating oil demand in the Northeast is declining by about 3.5% annually (based on ten-year performance) - " U.S. Propane is exiting lower margin customer segments to focus on residential propane markets, a key driver of long-term growth.

-U.S. Propane has been successful in converting heating oil customers to propane.
-Large fuel distribution companies with a recognizable brand that sell more than one type of fuel and have a reputation for good service have been very successful in keeping their customers and gaining new ones by offering attractive prices for switching from heating oil.
-The pace of conversions has slowed in recent years because of the attractive cost of heating oil relative to other fuels.
+- " heating oil demand in the northeast is declining by about 3.5% annually (based on ten-year performance) which not only has a direct impact as customers switch to other fuel sources (typically electricity or natural gas) but also results in more intense competition between remaining suppliers in a shrinking market - " U.S. Propane is exiting lower margin customer segments, such as commercial distillates, to focus on residential propane markets, a key driver of long-term growth. - U.S. Propane has been moderately successful in converting heating oil customers to propane.
+Large fuel distribution companies with a recognizable brand that sell more than one type of fuel and have a reputation for good service have been somewhat successful in keeping their customers by offering attractive prices for switching from heating oil.
+The pace of conversions has slowed in recent years because of the lower cost difference between heating oil and propane.